Vanestum/.github/profile/README.md

 In addition to repository level `README.md` markdown pages, it is also possible to configure a [root level organisation level GitHub repository](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile).

 This profile level repository
-- Providing an overview of all the public repositories that are provided by your organisation.
+- Provides an overview of all the public repositories that are provided by your organisation.
-- Providing navigation and context
+- Provides navigation and context
-- Providing SEO benefits to assist with attracting viewers and engagements with your services and products.
+- Provides SEO benefits to assist with attracting viewers and engagements with your services and products.

 For example: